dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 .# Abstract

-OpenID Key Binding specifies how to bind a public key to an OpenID Connect ID Token using mechanisms defined in RFC 9449, OAuth 2.0 Demonstrating Proof of Possession (DPoP).
+OpenID Key Binding specifies how to bind a public key to an OpenID Connect ID Token using mechanisms defined in [@!RFC9449], OAuth 2.0 Demonstrating Proof of Possession (DPoP).

 {mainmatter}